aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridcells/_index.md

 ```

 Maximum column index of cell which contains data or style.

+**Remarks**

 Return -1 if ther is not cell.

 **Returns:**
 int